sivolko/azureblogathon/README.md

 **A few DevOps challenges**

  - Speed and Innovation : code to cloud Automation
- - Security: "Shift left" & prevent vulnerabillities in source code before they are deployed into production
+ - Security: "Shift left" & prevent Vulnerability  in source code before they are deployed into production
  - Compliance : Policy as Code
- - Governance : Audit and Tracebility
+ - Governance : Audit and Traceability

- SDLC Architeure :-
+ SDLC Architecture :-

  ![Alt text](image-4.png)